samapriya/geeup/README.md

 Optional named arguments:
-  --nodata NODATA       The value to burn into the raster as NoData (missing data) --pyramids PYRAMIDS   Pyramiding Policy, MEAN, MODE, MIN, MAX, SAMPLE
+  --nodata NODATA       The value to burn into the raster as NoData (missing data) --mask MASK           Binary to use last band for mask True or False --pyramids PYRAMIDS   Pyramiding Policy, MEAN, MODE, MIN, MAX, SAMPLE
 ```